microsoft/ETW/EtwEnumerator/README.md

   order the field appears in the event's payload.
 - Provides helper methods to format individual field values as strings.
 - Provides helper methods to format the entire event as a string, either using the event's message string (if it has one) or using JSON.
+Uses formatting rules similar to the Windows SDK `tracefmt` tool.
 - Supports structured data, i.e. arrays and nested structures.
 - Exposes the information from [TRACE_EVENT_INFO](https://learn.microsoft.com/windows/win32/api/tdh/ns-tdh-trace_event_info)